jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 To learn about all the features, [see the IBM Bluemix DevOps Services website](https://hub.jazz.net/docs).

 You used the command line to modify your code and push it to the repository.
-Now, try the web IDE in Bluemix DevOps Services to do the same thing.
+Now, try the Web IDE in Bluemix DevOps Services to do the same thing.

-1. Return to the deployment page and click **EDIT CODE** to access the complete, integrated web IDE that's based on [the Eclipse Orion open-source project](http://orion.eclipse.org/).
-When the example project is open, the web IDE looks like this image:
+1. Return to the deployment page and click **EDIT CODE** to access the complete, integrated Web IDE that's based on [the Eclipse Orion open-source project](http://orion.eclipse.org/).
+When the example project is open, the Web IDE looks like this image:
 ![Orion at Bluemix DevOps Services](/tutorials/jazzeditor/images/orion_1_NEW.png) In this environment, you can edit files with syntax coloring support for multiple languages, including HTML, CSS, JavaScript, Ruby, and Python.
-For some languages, such as JavaScript, the web IDE also supports syntax checking and code completion, both for standard language constructs and for the services that Bluemix provides.
+For some languages, such as JavaScript, the Web IDE also supports syntax checking and code completion, both for standard language constructs and for the services that Bluemix provides.
 To use content assist, press **Ctrl + Space**.
 For example, this image shows code completion for the standard Node.js express module:
 ![Orion showing express completions](/tutorials/jazzeditor/images/completion.png)

-2. Before you make another change to your application, merge the title change that you made on the command line so that the change shows in the web IDE.
+2. Before you make another change to your application, merge the title change that you made on the command line so that the change shows in the Web IDE.
 You merge from the Git Repository page.
 ![Orion Git repository icon](/tutorials/jazzeditor/images/orion-git-status_NEW.png)

 3. On the Git Repository page, sync the change that you made to the title.